Insects in Japanese culture: Beetle wrestling

 Japanese rhinoceros beetles, called カブトムシ, kabutomushi meaning "samurai helmet insect" is popular in beetle wrestling.

-Beetle wrestling, or more broadly referred to as bugfighting, is a form of competition whereby two beetles are provoked in order to try to flip over or toss its opponent, or haul its opponent out of the ring through the use of their mandibles.
+Beetle wrestling, or more broadly referred to as bugfighting, is a form of competition whereby two beetles are provoked to try to flip over or toss its opponent, or haul its opponent out of the ring through the use of their mandibles.
 Another way to lose the match is if the beetle walks out of the ring.
 Not all competitions involve provoking violence between beetles, in the context of the National Rhinoceros Beetle Sumo Tournament, beetles are made to climb meter-tall tree branches.
 Beetles are deliberately trained for combat, Shin Yuasa, a previous victor, trained his beetle by prompting his beetle to fight smaller beetles, thus "[getting] him into the habit of winning."

 Beetle wrestling tends to inflict very little harm to the beetle itself, as the beetles involved have little to harm their opponents, with few instances of insect death during events.
 Critics of the sport question the ethics of pitting insects against each other, some viewers of the sport raise questions regarding the morality of the sport, akin to cockfighting or dog fighting.
 Fights involving other varieties of insects or other arthropods with stingers, such as scorpions and centipedes, can also result in severe injury to the participant arthropod.
 Those who host wrestling matches online insist that the participants are kept "happy and comfortable" in their care.